All Episodes

 Being president is a dangerous thing.

-Mershant sketched out assassin.
+Murshant sketched out assassination.

 Okay.

-Not on YouTube, my friend.
+Yeah, not on YouTube, my friend.

-that case actually started the ADL.
+That case actually started the ADL.

-Accination scenarios on a napkin in a New York City hotel room.
+Assassination scenarios on a napkin in a New York City hotel room.

 He told a confidential informant that his targets hurt Pakistan in the Muslim world.

-Mershant had three objectives with different code words for each one.
+Murshant had three objectives with different code words for each one.

 Take a look at this.